s1lence-aut/hll-top-killer-of-the-day/readme.md

 - Fetches detailed player data from HLL CRCON API.
 - Summarizes the top 20 players based on their kill counts.
 - Sends updates to a designated Discord channel.
-- Automatically updates discord every 15 seconds.
+- Automatically updates Discord every 15 seconds.
-- NOTE: currently only for v9 available
+- NOTE: currently only for CRCON API v9 tested

 ## Setup